chen3feng/uct/README.md

 So, I developed this handy tool, to simplify my life, and, maybe yours.

-With this tool, you need n't:
+With this tool, you needn't:

 - Type the the full path of UBT.
   UCT can find it automatically if your current directory is under the game project or the engine directory.
 - Pass the `-Project=/Full/Path/To/YourGame.uproject`.
   UCT can find it automatically if your current directory is under the game project.
 - Type `Win64`.
   UCT assume the target platform is also the host platform by default, of cause you can also change it.
 - Type `Development`.
   UCT use `Development` by default.
 Even if you want to specify it, using `-c dev` is also easier.

+## Supported Host Platforms

+UCT support working on Win64, Linux and Mac.

 ## Install